 The Moving Rocks of the Racetrack Playa are an interesting phenomenon.
 Our group had a passionate discussion on the recent scientific explanation of this occurrence, compared to a belief it is because of aliens or maybe magic!
 I’ll let you make up your own mind on this one.

-Note: Please do not walk on the Playa after rains as footprints take forever to disappear.
+Note: Please do not walk on this Death Valley Playa after rains as footprints take forever to disappear.
 Also, there are instances where the magical rocks have been removed.
 Please leave them for everyone to enjoy!

 Three days exploring the desert was certainly a needed break from my Covid Desk and thanks again to Todd at Four Points Adventures for inviting me along on the trip.